-As a member of RASM, one of the many programs, products and services available to you includes access to lockbox services.
-Supra ActiveKEYS or eKEY software are leased to authorized keyholders by SUPRA, through RASM.
+As a member of RASM, one of the many programs, products, and services available to you includes access to lockbox services.
+Supra eKEY software is leased to authorized keyholders by SUPRA, through RASM.
 In order to meet the minimum security requirements specified by the National Association of REALTORS®, authorized keyholders must abide by the following rules.

 Lockbox (Supra) Application & Activation

-In order to be a keyholder RASM, you need to submit the Keyholder Agreement.
-Supra eKey service requires a $50 activation fee and $15.56 per month subscription.
-Please download the “Supra Ekey” app in the Apple App Store or in Android Google Play Store before contacting RASM to activate your key.
+Supra eKey service requires a $50 activation fee and $15.74 per month subscription.
+Please download the “Supra Ekey” app in the Apple App Store or in the Android Google Play Store before contacting RASM to activate your key.
 Once the app is downloaded, the screen will say “Activate/Demo.”
 BUT, don’t do anything until one of our Supra Associates can get you set up.
 To complete your set up, please come to either RASM location for activation, call (941) 952-3400 or email your application to firstname.lastname@example.org.
 Download PDF Application.

 Lockbox Rules & Regulations

 To ensure the integrity and security of the system for the benefit of clients, customers and real estate professionals, RASM members must obey Lockbox Rules & Regulations.
 Download PDF Form